 Ferris State University is a public research university and is the ninth-largest university in the state of Michigan.
 The school has a main campus and 19 off-campus locations throughout the state and an online schooling option.
-It offers 170 educational programs, multiple schools and colleges, certificate programs and degrees starting at the associate’s level and go all the way to docotrate degrees.
+It offers 170 educational programs, multiple schools and colleges, certificate programs, and degrees starting at the associate’s level and going all the way to doctorate degrees.

 Program: Associate of Arts | Pre-Law